sethbern/CSJava/_sources/Unit3-If-Statements/topic-3-6-DeMorgan.rst

 5. Test your answers using the active code window below.

-6. Complete the following exercises 3-6-3 through 3-6-7 in your POGIL groups.
+6. Complete the following exercises 3-6-3 through 3-6-7.

 .. activecode:: code3_6_2
    :language: java